%20(2).avif)

 Running and maintaining a physical data center requires significant time and effort, with limited resources compared to the extensive options offered by various Cloud providers.
 In certain situations, managing physical infrastructure cannot be avoided due to security or budget constraints.
 Nonetheless, the diverse array of top-notch services provided by cloud providers, along with their seamless integrations and user-friendly interfaces, make them an excellent option for developing software applications.

-Common alternatives include AWS Control Tower, AWS Organizations, Terraform-based landing zones, and the AWS Landing Zone Accelerator (LZA).
-For background on AWS multi-account best practices, see AWS Organizations best practices.
+Common alternatives and adjacent approaches include AWS Control Tower, AWS Organizations, the AWS Landing Zone Accelerator (LZA), and Terraform-based landing zone implementations.
+For additional background, see AWS Organizations best practices.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple AWS Landing Zone use-cases, from greenfield builds to governance retrofits on existing organizations.
-It enables us to deliver high-quality AWS Landing Zone setups that are secure by default, maintainable over time, and practical for teams to operate.
+This experience helped us accumulate significant knowledge across multiple AWS Landing Zone use-cases, from greenfield builds to retrofits of long-running organizations with inconsistent controls.
+It enables us to deliver high-quality AWS Landing Zone setups that are secure by default, maintainable over time, and practical for teams to operate and evolve.

 Some of the things we can help you do with AWS Landing Zone include: